 Arcadia-Praxisklinik, Henning Saupe M.D., Dr. Yvette Whitton, Ken Robertson – Healing Practices of Greenwich

 Diagnosed September 2016 with multi-centric invasive ductal carcinoma ER + PR + HER2 - by mammogram and MRI.
 Biopsied: 1 area by stereotactic biopsy and 2 areas by MRI biopsy.
 (Nothing showed up on Ultrasound).
-Titanium clips marked 3 areas where tissue was removed, which all tested positive and it was assumed all other connecting similarly suspicious areas also cancer.
+Titanium clips marked 3 areas where the tissue was removed, which all tested positive and it was assumed all other connecting similarly suspicious areas also cancer.
 Mastectomy was recommended because it was not one lump, but multi-centric throughout the breast.
-Went to German cancer clinic.
-Signed up for Square 1 and changed diet to plant based.
+Went to the German cancer clinic.
+Signed up for Square 1 and changed diet to plant-based.
 Eliminated dairy.
 March 2017 I did the preliminary MRA of the abdomen required for the DIEP Flap reconstruction surgery.
-This MRA indicated liver lesion in pathology report, thought to be unremarkable.
+This MRA indicated liver lesion in the pathology report, thought to be unremarkable.
 Mammogram before scheduled surgery showed no spreading.
-2 areas with titanium clips did not show up at all, but mammogram was being compared to MRI so inconclusive if actually gone.
+2 areas with titanium clips did not show up at all, but the mammogram was being compared to MRI so inconclusive if actually gone.
 Opted to continue my own protocol.
 Canceled mastectomy.
 Had the optional experimental type of Photo Dynamic Therapy.
 (CHLORIN E6 TRISODIUM SALT 30 mg Powder for injection).
 Blood work, cancer markers, thermography were normal a little over a year later and remained stable 1 year later.
 July 2019 markers up out of normal range.
 February 2020 PETscan confirmed liver met with recurrence, but less, not more, than the original diagnosis.